Walk Hard: The Dewey Cox Story: Plot

 In Springberry, Alabama, 1946, young Dewey Cox accidentally cuts his brother Nate in half with a machete.
-The trauma causes him to lose his sense of smell.
+His father blames him for Nate's death and the trauma causes him to lose his sense of smell.
 Dewey meets a blues guitarist who discovers his life experience instilled in him a natural affinity for playing blues.

-In 1953, Dewey performs at a school talent show and drives the crowd wild with his song "Take My Hand," and his father kicks him out of the house, calling it the "Devil's music".
-A 14-year-old Dewey leaves Springberry with his 12-year-old girlfriend Edith; they soon marry and have a baby.
+In 1953, Dewey performs at a school talent show and drives the crowd wild with his song "Take My Hand", and his father kicks him out of the house, calling it the "Devil's music".
+A 14-year-old Dewey leaves Springberry with his 12-year-old-girlfriend Edith; they soon marry and have a baby.

-Working at an all-African American nightclub, Dewey replaces singer Bobby Shad onstage and impresses Hasidic Jew record executive L'Chaim.
+Working at an all-African American nightclub, Dewey replaces singer Bobby Shad onstage and impresses Jewish record executive L'Chaim.
 While recording a rockabilly rendition of "That's Amore", he is berated by an executive.
-A desperate Dewey performs "Walk Hard," a song inspired by a speech he gave Edith, which restores the executive's belief in Judaism and rockets him to superstardom.
+A desperate Dewey performs "Walk Hard", a song inspired by a speech he gave Edith, which restores the executive's religious faith and rockets him to superstardom.

 The song quickly becomes a hit and Dewey becomes caught up in the rock 'n' roll lifestyle.
 He soon performs his first concert as the following act to Elvis Presley, Buddy Holly, and The Big Bopper.
 Dewey is introduced to marijuana by his drummer Sam and becomes unfaithful to Edith.
 Dewey's father informs him that his mother has died while dancing to Dewey's song and blames Dewey's music for her death.

 Distraught, Dewey finds Sam using cocaine and partakes, resulting in a cocaine-fueled punk rock performance.
 Choir-girl Darlene Madison enters Dewey's life, and he produces several sexually suggestive hit records amid their courtship.
 He weds Darlene while still married to Edith, which leads to both women leaving him, after which Dewey purchases drugs from an undercover cop.
 After he serves time in prison and in rehab, Darlene returns.